gokhanmeteerturk/always-check-twice/README.md

 # always-check-twice

-A simple demo that demonstrates how most basic hijacking of crypto wallet addresses work.
+A simple demo that demonstrates one of the many ways how most basic hijacking of crypto wallet addresses work.

 ---
 Test it here: